anquanscan/sec-tools/README.md

 [PredictionPipelineMS2020](https://github.com/JakobDohrmann/PredictionPipelineMS2020): Source code and dataset used in M.S.
 Thesis "Optimizing a prediction pipeline by prepending an efficient low-fidelity model", 2020
 [siemstress](https://github.com/dogoncouch/siemstress): Very basic CLI SIEM (Security Information and Event Management system).
 [loctrack](https://github.com/cipheras/loctrack): A tool to locate people using social engineering. :rocket:
 [Cryptolocker](https://github.com/ajayrandhawa/Cryptolocker): CryptoLocker is open source files encrypt-er.
 Crypto is developed in Visual C++.
 It has features encrypt all file, lock down the system and send keys back to the server.
 Multi-threaded functionality helps to this tool make encryption faster.
+[skipmcgee.github.io](https://github.com/skipmcgee/skipmcgee.github.io): Welcome to Skip McGee's page: a personal introduction to my code and projects!